 The 1099-NEC Form is for employers to document non-employee compensation for independent contractors and freelancers.
 Independent contractors must receive Copy B of the 1099-NEC in order to include it with their tax returns.
-Employers, or payers, are required to file Copy A of the Form 1099-NEC with the IRS by January 31st.
+Employers, or payers, are required to file Copy A of the Form 1099-NEC with the IRS by February 2, 2026 for the 2025 tax year.

 These conditions must be met to report payment for non-employee compensation: